QUESTION 1. (Actually a whole series of related questions)

 scrambled digital channels.
 To do this an Astra and Hotbird dish of 80cm is required.

-See the dishes page Also see the French AB sat card for about
+the dishes page Also see the French AB sat card for about

-15 channels on 13E at the adult cards page.
+the adult cards page.
 Since one of the French channels is an adult channel,

 the card is on the adult cards page but the other 14 channels are not adult channels.